bhavkushwaha/Expense-Tracker-Nextjs-Firebase/README.md

 **Important :** You may see the items you add vanishing on reload, although there is a firebase database connected to it at the backend but since it is a simple web application without any authentication, so making read and write public may invite unnecessary people who may write inappropriate stuff.
 <p>
 Therefore, it you clone the project and run it in test mode.
 Enter your credentials in the .env you made.
-Then the the project will work fine with the database allowing read and write operations on it.
+Then the project will work fine with the database allowing read and write operations on it locally on your system.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).